 Railway infrastructure operators, railway companies (carriers), entities using the rail infrastructure or their authorised representatives may submit the primary notification to the safety investigation authority by sending a digital copy of such notification by electronic mail.
 In case the State Railway Transport Inspectorate under the Ministry of Communications receives such primary notification directly, the Inspectorate shall within no later than 24 hours forward the notification to the safety investigation authority.

 5.5.
 Serious accidents, accidents and incidents

-The data on the notifications on serious accidents, accidents and incidents received through 2016 are provided in Table 13.
-The railway accidents by categories are presented in Table 14, and the total persons injured as a result are shown in Table 15.
+The data on the notifications on serious accidents, accidents and incidents received through 2016-2017 are provided in Figure 12.

-Table 13.
-Notifications on serious accidents in rail transport received in 2016
+Fig. 12.
+Notifications on occurrences in rail transport received in 2016-2017